-Electoral Area A's housing landscape is evolving, driven by an increase in both population and households from 2016 to 2021.
-This growth trend is expected to continue through the next two decades, indicating a sustained rise in housing demand.
+Electoral Area C's housing landscape is evolving, driven by an increase in both population and households from 2016 to 2021.
+This growth trend is expected to continue through 2023 and the next two decades, indicating a sustained rise in housing demand.

-This population expansion has coincided with notable price increases in recent years, with the median home price surging 104% between 2019 and 2022 (versus an inflation rate of 15% during the same time).
+This population expansion has coincided with notable price increases in recent years, with the median home price surging 94% between 2019 and 2022.
 This has exacerbated housing affordability challenges, with regional data indicating a similar trend of rising rents.

-In 2021, approximately 8% of local households experienced Core Housing Need, with a higher prevalence among renters, single individuals, and lone parents.
+In 2021, approximately 7% of local households experienced Core Housing Need, with a higher prevalence among renters, single individuals, and lone parents.
 Meeting the demand for affordable housing options is crucial.
-Estimates suggests that about 314 below-market and 67 deeply affordable units could be required over the next 20 years to meet the needs of those most vulnerable.
+Estimates suggests that about 390 below-market and 102 deeply affordable units could be required over the next 20 years to meet the needs of those most vulnerable.

-Overall, Electoral Area A may need an additional 1,245 housing units to be built by 2041 to meet anticipated demand and mitigate market imbalances - based on the Province's HNR Method.
-Projections anticipate that about 384 units could be needed by 2026.
+Overall, Electoral Area C may need an additional 1,963 housing units to be built by 2041 to meet anticipated demand and mitigate market imbalances - based on the Province's HNR Method.
+Projections anticipate that about 603 units could be needed by 2026.
 Most of the demand should be addressed by market housing, though there exists a forecasted need to supply below-market and deeply affordable alternatives, across both owner- and renter-occupied housing.